grzesiek-galezowski/tdd-ebook/manuscript/257_ValueObjects_GeneralTopics.md

 As in ordinary objects, there can be some variability in values.
 For example, we can have money, which includes dollars, pounds, zlotys (Polish money), euros etc. Another example of something that can be modelled as a value are paths (you know, `C:\Directory\file.txt` or `/usr/bin/sh`) - here, we can have absolute paths, relative paths, paths to files and paths pointing to directories.

 Contrary to ordinary objects, however, where we solved variability by using interfaces and different implementations (e.g. we had `Alarm` interface with implementing classes like `LoudAlarm` or `SilentAlarm`), in values we do it differenly.
 This is because the variability of values is not behavioral.
-Whereas the different kinds of alarms varied in how they fulfilled the responsibility of signaling they were turned on (we said they responded to the same message with, sometimes entirely different, behaviors), the diffenrent kinds of currencies differ in what conversion rates are applied to them (e.g. "how many dollars do I get from 10 Euros and how many from 10 Punds?"), which is not a behavioral distinction.
+Whereas the different kinds of alarms varied in how they fulfilled the responsibility of signaling they were turned on (we said they responded to the same message with, sometimes entirely different, behaviors), the diffenrent kinds of currencies differ in what exchange rates are applied to them (e.g. "how many dollars do I get from 10 Euros and how many from 10 Punds?"), which is not a behavioral distinction.
 Likewise, paths differ in what kinds of operations can be applied to them (e.g. we can imagine that for paths pointing to files, we can have an operation called `GetFileName()`, which does not make sense for a path pointing to a directory).

 So, assuming the differences are important, how do we handle them?
 There are two basic approaches that I like calling implicit and explicit.
 Both are useful in certain contexts, depending on what exactly we want to model, so both demand an explanation.

 ### Implicit variability

 Let's imagine we want to model money using value objects[^tddbyexample].
 Money can have different currencies, but we don't want to treat each currency in a special way.
-The only things that are impacted by currency are conversion rtates to other currencies.
+The only things that are impacted by currency are exhange rtates to other currencies.
 Other than this, we want every part of logic that works with money to work with each currency.

 This leads us to making the differencies between currencies implicit, i.e. we will have a single type called `Money`, which will not expose its currency at all.
 We only have to tell the currency when we create an instance: